 Client API Keys

-Kartorium client API keys let trusted organization members access client-facing backend data without using a browser session.
-Keys are scoped to one Auth0 organization and are managed by Kartorium super admins from /admin/org-settings.
+Kartorium client API keys let trusted organization members access client-facing project data without using a browser session.
+Keys are scoped to one organization and are provisioned by Kartorium administrators.

 Delivery Flow

-- A Kartorium super admin selects an organization, recipient member, label, expiration date, and allowed scopes.
+- A Kartorium administrator selects an organization, recipient, label, expiration date, and allowed scopes.

-api_keysrow and emails the recipient a one-time reveal link. - The recipient opens
+- Kartorium emails the recipient a one-time reveal link.

 Admin Workflow